ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ### VPC Address Prefixes
 {: #vpc-transit-vpc-address-prefixes}
-The Transit Gateways learn routes to the attached VPCs through the [VPC Address Prefixes](https://{DomainName}/docs/vpc?topic=vpc-vpc-addressing-plan-design).
+The Transit Gateways learn routes in the attached VPCs through the [VPC Address Prefixes](https://{DomainName}/docs/vpc?topic=vpc-vpc-addressing-plan-design).
 But how does a spoke learn the route to the enterprise (192.168.0.0/16)?
 And how does the enterprise learn the route to a spoke?
 By adding phantom VPC address prefixes to the transit VPC.

 The transit VPC zone in the diagram has the additional address prefixes: 192.168.0.0/24 Dallas 1 and 192.168.1.0/24 Dallas 2.
 Open the [VPCs](https://{DomainName}/vpc-ext/network/vpcs) in the Cloud Console and select the **transit VPC** and notice the Address prefixes disaplayed and find the additional address prefixes that have been added.

 Also notice that the Address prefix for that transit VPC itself is 10.0.0.0/16 Dallas 1 and 10.1.0.0/16 Dallas 2.
 The transit VPC will only use a subset of each zone 10.0.0.0/24 Dallas 1 and 10.1.0.0/24 Dallas 2.
-The transit VPC addresses will always be 10.Z.0.x where Z is the zone and x identifies the network interface.
+The address prefixes for the transit is expaned to include all of the spokes to allow the routes to flow to the enterprise.

 With these additional address prefixes the spoke VPCs learn that traffic spoke -> 192.168.0.0/24, 192.168.1.0/24, 192.168.2.0/24 should pass through the connected transit gateway.
 Similary the enterprise will learn that traffic destined to 10.0.0.0/16, 10.1.0.0/16 10.2.0.0/16 should pass through its connected transit gateway.